godotengine/godot-docs/classes/class_displayserver.rst

 :ref:`VSyncMode<enum_DisplayServer_VSyncMode>` **VSYNC_ADAPTIVE** = ``2``

 Behaves like :ref:`VSYNC_DISABLED<class_DisplayServer_constant_VSYNC_DISABLED>` when the framerate drops below the screen's refresh rate to reduce stuttering (tearing may be visible).
 Otherwise, vertical synchronization is enabled to avoid tearing.
 Framerate is limited by the monitor refresh rate (nonwithstanding :ref:`Engine.max_fps<class_Engine_property_max_fps>`).
+Not supported when using the Compatibility rendering method.

 .. _class_DisplayServer_constant_VSYNC_MAILBOX: